Exohayvan/atsuko/TOS.md

 20. **Force Majeure**
       - The bot's creators are not liable for any failure to perform its obligations due to events beyond its reasonable control.

+21. **Intellectual Property**
+- All content, including but not limited to text, graphics, logos, and other material created or posted through Atsuko remains the sole property of the bot owners.
+While users retain the right to utilize this content freely, they acknowledge that ownership remains with the bot creators.

+22. **Warranties**
+- Atsuko is provided without any warranties of any kind, either express or implied.
+The bot owners make no warranties regarding the functionality, reliability, or any other aspect of Atsuko.

+23. **Discord Compliance**
+- All users of Atsuko must comply with Discord's TOS.
+Any violations of Discord’s TOS while using Atsuko may also be considered a breach of this TOS.

+24. **Termination by User**
+- Any breach of this TOS by the user may result in termination of their use of Atsuko, at the discretion of the bot creators.

+25. **Updates and Modifications**
+- Atsuko may be updated or modified at any time, without prior notice to the users.
+This policy may be subject to change as Atsuko grows in popularity, and users are encouraged to periodically review the TOS.

+25. **Severability**
+- If any provision of this TOS is deemed invalid or unenforceable, the remaining provisions will remain in full force and effect.

+26. **No Waiver**
+- Failure by the bot creators to enforce any right or provision in this TOS will not constitute a waiver of such right or provision.

+27. **Relationship Between Parties**
+- Nothing in this TOS creates or implies any partnership, joint venture, employer-employee, agency, or franchisor-franchisee relationship between the bot creators and the users.